chrisns/talks/nginx.md

 ```

 <!--
-so if we take our pod, and
+but back to our pod
 -->

 ---